This Privacy Notice may vary from time to time so please check it regularly. This privacy notice was last updated on 26 September 2022.

 We collect business contact information from you during the course of our business interactions with you.
 You may be or have been a tenant at one of our properties, or have expressed an interest in becoming a tenant.
-We may also have collected your information from forms on our website, where you have expressed an interest in receiving updates on our Company’s performance.
+We may also collect your information from forms on our website, where you have expressed an interest in receiving updates on our Company’s performance, its products or services.

 2. For what purpose is it collected

 The information is gathered in pursuit of our legitimate interests to provide you with information about property services that we can provide you; to better understand our customers; and to obtain customer feedback so that we can improve our service offerings.